 That shut her up.

 That would have shut anybody up.
-Nobody would dream of indulging in brainless chatter when a man like Daniel Amadi was in the same room.
+Nobody would dream of indulging in idle talk when a man like Daniel Amadi was in the same room.

 Everybody who worked in the building knew who Daniel Amadi was.
-He was the genius software engineer who had built his business from scratch, and whose offices occupied the top three floors and the penthouse.
+He was the genius software engineer who had built his business from scratch, and whose offices occupied the top three floors of the building.

-There was even something about the way he strode into the lift in his impeccable dark suit, crisp white shirt, and striped tie, Hope thought, stealing a quick glance at him.
-There was something about the set of his jaw, the understated glint of his silver cufflinks, the subtle hint of his cologne… It was as if somehow, with just his movements, he was proclaiming that he owned the place.
+There was even something about the way he strode into the lift in his impeccable dark suit, crisp white shirt, and plain black tie.
+There was something about the set of his jaw, the understated glint of his silver cufflinks, the subtle hint of his cologne… It was as if somehow, with just his bearing, he was proclaiming that he owned the place.

 He acknowledged them with a small nod.
-He never gave anybody any more than that.
-What were they after all, but a couple of working girls in the small engineering firm a few floors below him?
+He never gave anybody more than that.
+What were they after all, but a couple of working girls in the small engineering firm a few floors below him.
 He was the most important man in the building.

 As the doors closed, he turned his back to them to enter the number of the floor he wanted.
-Hope watched his long graceful fingers as they moved over the keypad, Agnes caught her attention, rolling her eyes upwards and fanning her heart with a face that said ‘Be still my beating heart.’
+At first, Hope watched his long graceful fingers as they moved over the keypad, then Agnes caught her attention, rolling her eyes upwards and fanning her heart with a face that said, ‘Be still my beating heart.’
 Hope stifled a giggle.

 He turned back towards them, totally missing the moment of hilarity.
 He wasn’t smiling.
 In fact, Hope doubted that she had ever seen him smile.
-She had never really been able to understand why all the girls thought he walked on water.
-He was always serious, and he always looked busy.
-Sure he was handsome, in that tall, dark and intense way that would have looked good in a model, not the thin ones in the Burberry ads, but the thickly-muscled, sensual ones in the perfume ads for Armani….but what was the use of all the good looks if he never cracked a smile.
+She had never really been able to understand why all the girls in the office thought he walked on water.
+He was always serious and he always looked busy.
+Sure, he was handsome, in that tall, dark and intense way that would have looked good in a model, not the thin ones in the Burberry ads, but the thickly-muscled, sensual ones in the perfume ads for Armani and such…but what was the use of all the good looks if he never cracked a smile.

 The lift started to move.
 Hope looked over at Agnes.
-Agnes was staring at the side of Daniel’s face like a deer caught in headlights.
+Agnes was staring at the side of Daniel Amadi’s face like a deer caught in headlights.
 Hope stifled another giggle.

 The silence was getting uncomfortable, and now she could feel him looking at her.
 Why was the lift so slow!
 It felt as if his eyes were burning swatches across her skin.

-She looked up at him, and caught him mid-stare.
-If he was fazed by having being caught, he didn’t show it.
+She looked up at him and caught him mid-stare.
+If he was fazed by having been caught, he didn’t show it.
 His eyes lingered on her face for a moment, and then he looked away.

 Hope remembered to breathe.
-In that one moment that he’d held her gaze, it’d felt as if he was looking into her soul.
+In that one moment that he’d held her gaze, it’d felt as if he was looking right into her soul.
 It was as if she had lost proper control of herself, her senses.
-She could feel the goose bumps on her arms.
-‘Five, six, seven..’
-She counted the numbers under her breath as the lift passed the floors.
+She could feel the goosebumps on her arms. ‘five, six, seven…’ She counted the numbers under her breath as the lift passed the levels.
 They would get to her floor soon.
 For some reason, Hope couldn’t wait to get out of there.

-She heard a clatter, and almost jumped out of her skin.
-Then realized that her small clutch purse had fallen on the floor.
-In the moment it took for her to make that realization.
-Daniel Amadi had dropped gracefully to his haunches and picked up the purse.
-Hope stood frozen, watching as he rose and handed it to her.
+She heard a clatter and almost jumped out of her skin.
+Then she realized her small clutch purse had fallen on the floor.
+In the moment it took for her to make that realization, Daniel Amadi had dropped gracefully to his haunches and picked up the purse.
+Hope stood frozen and watched as he rose and handed it to her.

 “Here,” he said.
 There was nothing personal or friendly about his deep voice.
 She could have been any clumsy old lady, judging from his impassive face.

 “Thank you,” Hope whispered, reaching out with wooden fingers to take the purse.
-Thankfully her fingers were able to grasp it without dropping it again.
+Thankfully, she was able to grasp it without dropping it again.

 Hope had forgotten where she was supposed to be going, caught up as she was in Daniel Amadi’s smile.
-When he released her purse, she stared at him for a few more moments, a little disoriented.
-She finally managed to catch herself and walk out of the lift, her legs surprisingly unsteady, as she wondered what exactly had just happened.
+When he released her purse, she stared at him for a few more moments, slightly disoriented.
+She finally managed to catch herself and walk out of the lift, her legs unsteady as she wondered what exactly had just happened.